mDialog/scala-zeromq/README.md

 Once closed a socket it can no longer be used.
 If you need to send or receive messages again you must create a new socket.

-## Using with Akka
+### Using with Akka

 scala-zeromq is implemented as an
 [Akka Extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html).
-To use it with Akka, load the extension either manually or automatically through application configuration.
+To use it's fully asynchronous Akka interface, just load the extension.

 Use the extension to request a new socket.
 Assign an ActorRef as listener if you expect the socket to receive messages.